Updated April 30, 2021.

 - Front Wash (Bidet) for women.

 - Retractable nozzle sterilizer which remains in an enclosed compartment until ready for use then cleans itself so hands – and other body parts – never touch it.
-This sounds somewhat malevolent, like something out of The Aliens movie.
+Not only is this one of the weirdest things in Japan, but this also sounds somewhat malevolent, like something out of The Aliens movie.

 - Heated seats, a welcome luxury in colder climates.
-The Japanese toilet seat sometimes come with a timer ensuring the seat is warm in the morning but shut off when there is no one at home.
+The Japanese toilet seat sometimes comes with a timer ensuring the seat is warm in the morning but shut off when there is no one at home.
+Now, is that the epitome of civilization, or what?

 - Many toilets have noisemakers designed to camouflage normal toilet noises.
 I swear I’m not making this up.
 The noise can be anything from classical music to birdsong.
 My take on this is that if you really want to disguise what you are doing in the bathroom, playing increasingly loud classical music from your toilet is not really going to fool anyone.
 It’s not as if people outside the bathroom door are going to believe you’re listening to a concert.
-Everyone knows what you’re doing in there so why bother trying to hide it.
+Everyone knows what you’re doing in there so why bother trying to hide a normal human function.

 - Pulsating water sprays marketed as “massage cleaning” are featured in many Japanese toilets.
-The different speed and intensity selections have some of those weird labels you sometimes see when Japanese try to translate into English; like “future terminal” or “priceless venture.”
+The different speed and intensity selections have some of those weird labels you sometimes see when the Japanese try to translate into English; like “future terminal” or “priceless venture.”
 You have no clue what they could possibly mean, especially in relation to a toilet, so whatever button you press, you press it with apprehension.

 - When all the sprays, sterilizers, and adjustable water pressure are still not enough, you can always opt for the “soapy spray” which adds soap to the water.